-CHEM 4367 Biochemistry (3) (Same as Biology 4367)
+CHEM 4310 Biochemistry I: Principles (3) (Same as BIOL 4310)

-This course is a study of the chemical constitution and chemical changes of living matter, metabolism, and energy transfer.
+This course is a study of the chemical constitution and chemical changes of living matter.
+Topics include the four categories of biomolecules, cell structures, levels of protein organization, enzyme structure and function, enzyme kinetics and inhibition, glycolysis, citric acid cycle, electron transport system, and protein synthesis.
 Prerequisite: CHEM 3304.